ThomasCarroll/htqc/r_course/introToR_Session2.md

 type:section

-Functions
+Functions (1/) - Built in functions
 ===

-As we have seen, a function is command which require one or more arguments and returns a single R object.
+As we have seen, a function is command which requires one or more arguments and returns a single R object.

 This allows for the user to perform complex calculations and prodecures with one simple operation.